king2b3/SOFM/README.md

 ---

+The code is for the most part pretty modularized.

+1. network.py contains the structure of the SOFM network.
+You can consturct the network object in a seperate controller file, like [MNIST.py]
+    2. MNIST.py is

 If you are reading this Sid or Andy, the network.py file contains all of the code related to the SOFM, and should be generic to any data set.